Bubble phase at $\nu=1/3$ for a spinless hollow-core interaction: The Wojs-Yi-Quinn series

-The geometry used in ED calculations introduces a bias on the states that can be studied.
-Notably states with broken space symmetries are frustrated on the sphere and are revealed more clearly on the torus.
-This is known to be the case for the stripe states that appear for half-filling in the N=2 Landau level and also for the bubble phase for quarter-filling of N=2 also~\cite{Haldane2000,Rezayi99,Yang2001}.
-They are identified by a set of quasi-degenerate ground states that form a one-dimensional lattice in momentum space for stripe phases or a 2D lattice for bubble phases.
+We have performed exact diagonalizations on the torus geometry using the algebra of magnetic translations which allows us to factor out the overall translation invariance.
+Eigenstates can be classified by two conserved quantum numbers $s,t=0,\dots, N_0$ where $N_0$ is the greatest common divisor (GCD) of $N_e$ and $N_\phi$.
+They correspond to the two-dimensional momenta~\cite{Haldane85,HaldaneBook}.
 We have performed ED studies on the torus up to $N_e=12$ electrons for the $\mathcal{H}_3$ model.
 In the case of a rectangular unit cell by varying the aspect ratio $a_0$ it is possible to favor states breaking translation invariance.
 For $0.3\leq a_0\leq 1$ there is no evidence for quasi-degenerate states.
 The ground state remains at $\mathbf{K}=0$ and as in the sphere case there is no well-defined collective excitation mode before reaching a higher-lying continuum of excited states.
 In addition to spectral signature an important diagnostic quantity is the LLL-projected static structure factor $S_0(\mathbf{q})$ which can be defined through the guiding center coordinates~$\mathbf{R}_i$~: \be S_0\left[\mathbf{q}\right]= \frac{1}{N_e}\sum_{i\neq j} \langle \exp{i\mathbf{q}(\mathbf{R}_i-\mathbf{R}_j ) } \rangle . \ee When evaluated for the stripe or bubble phases it has well-defined peaks in reciprocal space corresponding to the ordering wavevectors.
 The sensitivity to changes in the shape of the unit is also an indication that the state is compressible.
 This is what we observe in the case of the WYQ state.
-The projected structure factor computed in the highly symmetric hexagonal cell is given in Fig.(\ref{hexa}).
-It has a prominent two-ring structure.
-This is very different from the Laughlin state which has strongly damped oscillation beyond a single central ring surrounding the correlation hole.
-If we distort the cell to a rectangle with aspect ratio 0.4 we find that there are now two well-defined peaks hinting at some form of one-dimensional ordering~: see Fig.(\ref{rectangle}).
-They persist for $0.3\lesssim a_0\lesssim0.5$ and correspond to ordering wavevectors $\mathbf{q}^*\ell =(3.2,0)$.
+The projected structure factor computed in the highly symmetric hexagonal cell is given in Fig.~(\ref{hexa}).
+It has a prominent two-ring structure and these rings are not circular, they are sensitive to the boundary conditions and modulated with the symmetry of the unit cell This is very different from the Laughlin state which has strongly damped oscillations beyond a single central ring surrounding the correlation hole and this ring is insensitive to the shape of the unit cell.